The Camino of strategic communication: (re)discovering the human element in public relations in unpredictable times

 Indeed, the role of communicators, PR professionals, researchers and educators is crucial to understand, analyse and promote a humanistic view of our profession.
 Discipline and practice are at a critical turning point to anticipate and develop the knowledge, skills, competences and capabilities to manoeuvre these innovations.

 But why using the word Camino?
 The Route to Santiago is of the utmost importance in Navarra.
 The University has the privilege to be on the Pilgrim’s way.
 Therefore, we invite practitioners and scholars to discuss and work together in order to ascertain the potential of human elements and values of the discipline and its strategic role on the future to come in the best possible scenario.

-The technological and humanistic challenges in which our contemporary society is involved, requires a profession – and its practitioners - to be focused on innovative manners that improve relationships with publics, and guide the social conversation.
+Since the COVID-19 pandemic, there has been an increased awareness about a hyper VUCA context.
+The collapse of boundaries between organizations and the necessity of collaborative innovation to address future post-pandemic challenges demand a profession focused on innovative manners that would improve relationships with publics, and guide the social conversation.
 Traditionally, functional, postmodernist and critical approaches in PR/communication literature are aiming to find responses to the challenges.
 This track aims to meet a research agenda that shows new trends: how collaborative networks with a broad range of stakeholders are built, how communication enhances organisational decision-making process; what new practitioners’ leadership roles are being enacted; or what key indicators are being put into practice for the communicative constitutive organisations.

 While mastering communication technologies, channels and multiple media platforms are constantly underlined in the curricula, the human dilemmas that the future will bring us are overlooked.
 How to sensitize students to the humanistic values in order to exercise professional judgement and high standards based on honesty, ethics, commitment and responsibility become challenges for the higher education and training of PR and communication.